 The program firmly believes that a working knowledge of prehospital care and emergency medical services cannot be gained solely in the classroom, but must be acquired in the community as well.
 As such, a unique prehospital care rotation has been developed for residents at the second- and third-year levels.
 A resident is always in radio contact with the system's dispatcher.
 Monitored on-line by a faculty physician, the resident gives orders to city paramedics and, if necessary, responds on-scene to direct the patient's care in person.
 This level of hands-on resident involvement is unique to

 STAT MedEvac, a service of the Center for Emergency Medicine of Western Pa, Inc., and its Direct Air Carriers, provide medical service support for air medical transport of patients with critical illness and/or injuries.
 The organization is directed by a consortium of hospitals and completed its first patient transport in February, 1984.
-Today, our program consists of seventeen rotor-wing base sites, each consisting of an EMS pilot and a 2-person medical crew comprised of a Flight Nurse/Paramedic, Flight Nurse/Physician, or Flight Paramedic/Physician team.
-STAT performs 11,000 patient transports per year.
+Today, STAT MedEvac consists of seventeen rotor-wing base sites and performs 11,000 patient transports per year.

-Emergency medicine residents play a major role in the program by flying as crew members (rather than as observers) on inter-hospital transports and scene runs, in strict accordance with aviation regulations.
+Emergency medicine residents play a major role in the program by working as Flight Physicians alongside critical care Flight Nurses and Flight Paramedics on inter-hospital transports and scene runs.

 This outstanding opportunity offers residents a unique experience in emergency transport and critical care, with exposure to emergency medical systems operating in urban, suburban, and rural environments.
 Residents also participate in international fixed-wing transports and specialized transports that include the use of intra-aortic balloon pumps, ECMO, and left ventricular assist devices.
 For more information visit Stat MedEvac website.